mathjax/MathJax-docs/options/output/index.rst

         merrorInheritFont: false,      // true to make merror text use surrounding font
         mtextFont: '',                 // font to use for mtext, if not inheriting (empty means use MathJax fonts)
         merrorFont: 'serif',           // font to use for merror, if not inheriting (empty means use MathJax fonts)
+        unknownFamily: 'serif',        // font to use for character that aren't in MathJax's fonts
         mathmlSpacing: false,          // true for MathML spacing rules, false for TeX rules
         skipAttributes: {},            // RFDa and other attributes NOT to copy to the output
         exFactor: .5,                  // default size of ex in em units